RaymondLuxuryYacht/TypeScript-Website/packages/documentation/copy/en/get-started/TS for the New Programmer.md

 let a = (4
 ```

-TypeScript doesn't consider any JavaScript code to be an error because of its syntax.
+TypeScript doesn't consider any JavaScript code wrong just because of its syntax.
-This means you can take any working JavaScript code and put it in a TypeScript file without worrying about exactly how it is written.
+This means you can take any working JavaScript code and put it in a TypeScript file without worrying exactly how it is written.

 #### Types

-However, TypeScript is a _typed_ superset, meaning that it adds rules about how different kinds of values can be used.
+However, TypeScript is a _typed_ superset, meaning it adds rules about how different kinds of values can be used.
 The earlier error about `obj.heigth` was not a _syntax_ error: it is an error of using some kind of value (a _type_) in an incorrect way.

-As another example, this is JavaScript code that you can run in your browser, and it _will_ log a value:
+As another example, this is JavaScript code you can run in your browser which _will_ log a value, though not a meaningful one:

 ```js
 console.log(4 / []);
 ```

 This syntactically-legal program logs `Infinity`.
-TypeScript, though, considers division of number by an array to be a nonsensical operation, and will issue an error:
+TypeScript, though, helpfully considers division of a number by an array to be a nonsensical operation, and issues an error:

 ```ts twoslash
 // @errors: 2363
 console.log(4 / []);
 ```

-It's possible you really _did_ intend to divide a number by an array, perhaps just to see what happens, but most of the time, though, this is a programming mistake.
+Now it's possible you really _did_ intend to divide a number by an array, perhaps just to see what happens.
+But most of the time this is a programming mistake.
 TypeScript's type checker is designed to allow correct programs through while still catching as many common errors as possible.
 (Later, we'll learn about settings you can use to configure how strictly TypeScript checks your code.)

 If you move some code from a JavaScript file to a TypeScript file, you might see _type errors_ depending on how the code is written.
-These may be legitimate problems with the code, or TypeScript being overly conservative.
+These may be legitimate problems with the code or just TypeScript being overly conservative.
 Throughout this guide we'll demonstrate how to add various TypeScript syntax to eliminate such errors.

 #### Runtime Behavior